rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/k3s-hardening-guide.md

   readOnlyRootFilesystem: false
 ```

 For the example PSP to be effective, we need to create a `ClusterRole` and a `ClusterRoleBinding`.
-We also need to include a "system unrestricted policy" for system-level pods that require additional privileges, and an additional policy that allows the necessary sysctls  for full functionality of servicelb.
+We also need to include a "system unrestricted policy" for system-level pods that require additional privileges, and an additional policy that allows the necessary sysctls for full functionality of ServiceLB.

 If we combine the configuration above with the Network Policy described in the next section, we can place a single file in the `/var/lib/rancher/k3s/server/manifests` directory.
 Here is an example of a `policy.yaml` file: